Explore New York like never before – on two wheels! Renting a bike is the best way to see the city.

 Citi Bike is NYC’s official bike share program, designed to give residents and visitors a fun, affordable and convenient alternative to walking, taxis, buses and subways.
 There are 750 Citi Bike stations and 12,000 bikes across Manhattan, Brooklyn, Queens and Jersey City, making Citi Bike the most accessible way to get around and explore NYC.

-When you join as an Annual Member through the website or buy a Day Pass through the mobile app or a station kiosk, you’ll get access to all bikes in the system and you can take as many rides as you want while your membership or pass is active.
+When you join as an Annual Member through the website or buy a Day Pass or 3-Day Pass through the mobile app or a station kiosk, you can take as many rides as you want on our classic bikes while your membership or pass is active.
+When you upgrade to an electric bike, it will be an additional $2/ride.
+Please note you cannot upgrade to an electric bike at a Citi Bike kiosk.

-The first 45 minutes of each ride is included for Annual Members, and the first 30 minutes of each ride is included for Day Pass users.
-If you want to keep a bike out for longer, it’s only an extra $4 for each additional 15 minutes.
+The first 45 minutes of each ride on a classic bike is included for Annual Members, and the first 30 minutes of each ride on a classic bike included for Day Pass and 3-Day Pass users.
+If you want to keep a bike out for longer, it’s an extra $4 for each additional 15 minutes.
 So to keep a bike out for an extra hour longer than your first free 30 minutes is only $16, which is competitive with traditional bike rental.
-Or avoid extra fees by docking your bike every 30 minutes.
-As long as you keep each ride to a maximum of 30 minutes, you’ll only pay the base price of the pass.
+Or avoid extra time fees by docking your bike every 30 minutes.
+As long as you keep each ride on a classic bike to a maximum of 30 minutes, you’ll only pay the base price of the pass.
+If you upgrade to an electric bike, it will be an additional $2/ride.

 If you plan to ride with children under 16 years old, are looking for a specific type of bicycle, or are interested in a guided tour, traditional bike rental would be your best bet.
 You will typically need to decide in advance how long you want to keep the bike out, and when you’re finished, you will usually be required to return the bike to its original location.